Daylight saving time in Canada: British Columbia

-On March 31, 2006, British Columbia added parts of March and November to its daylight saving period, following the United States' Energy Policy Act of 2005.
+On March 31, 2006, British Columbia added parts of March and November to its daylight saving period after the United States passed the Energy Policy Act of 2005.

 Manitoba

 Time in Manitoba, all of which runs on Central Time, is dictated by the province's Official Time Act.

 In 1916, Brandon and Winnipeg became two of seven cities in Canada to use daylight saving time before 1918, by local ordinance.
 On October 20, 2005, Manitoba added parts of March and November to its daylight saving period, following the United States' Energy Policy Act of 2005.